morskyjezek/digcur/activities/exercise-command-line.md

 ## Reflection Activity
 Can you answer these questions?
 Open a window that gives you access to the command line:
 * What is the name of the directory or folder that you are in?
+What command would you use to answer this question?
 * How would you move to another directory or folder?
 * Can you list the contents of the directory or folder?
 * Can you get a basic list and an advanced list (that shows permissions, file size, path, etc)?

 * What is the basic command for listing items in a folder or directory?
-Please give both Mac and Windows commands.
-* What are some basic differences between command line on Mac & Windows?
 * Use the command line to generate a list of files in a directory that is output to a file.
 List the command that you would use on your system below (and specify what system you’re using).
 * In what sorts of situations do you think that the command line interface would be useful or advantageous over the GUI?
 Give at least one example.
 * Do you feel more comfortable using the command line?
 Why or why not?

-### Credits
+### Credits and Additional Resources
 See these additional resources for more detailed information:

 * B. Lyons, [Introduction to Using the Command Line Interface](https://www.weareavp.com/an-introduction-to-using-the-command-line-interface-to-work-with-files-and-directories/) (2014); versions for both MAC and Windows OS.
 * C. Severance, _Python for Everybody_: tips for [Mac](https://www.py4e.com/software-mac.php), tips for [Windows](https://www.py4e.com/software-win.php).
 * [Copy, Create, Rename and Remove Unix Directories](http://documentation.its.umich.edu/node/295)